ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 Tools > Preferences > Input/Codecs/ > Hardware-accelerated decoding > Change it to VA-API video decoder

+To activate touchscreen scrolling on `firefox`:
+In firefox search section type `dom.w3c_touch_events.enabled`.
+Then select boolean and change it to `True`.

 For video editing I recommend `kdenlive`:

 ```bash